-If you think you have suffered a fracture, schedule an appointment with one of our expert fracture surgeons by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If you think you have suffered a fracture, schedule an appointment with one of our expert fracture surgeons by requesting an appointment online or calling one of our five locations: Abingdon, Bristol – Hospital, Bristol Midway, Johnson City, or Kingsport.

 Please note that if you or your child have a fracture in which the wound or affected area is open and bleeding or if there is bone exposed, please call 911 or visit the nearest emergency room immediately.